encode/uvicorn/docs/settings.md

 * `--date-header` / `--no-date-header` - Enable/Disable default `Date` header.

 !!! note
-    The `--no-server-header` flag doesn't have effect on the WebSockets implementations.
+    The `--no-date-header` flag doesn't have effect on the `websockets` implementation.

 ## HTTPS